janetschel/advent-of-go-2020/README.md

 Please no Intcode..... *(doesn't look like it yet :))))))))*

 ## Makefile
-Use `make new-day` in the terminal to automatically create a new folder with the important files for the day.
+Use `make new` in the terminal to automatically create a new folder with the important files for the day.
 These files are copied from the static-template folder.
 If you want to make any changes to the blueprint, do it there.

 ## Usage for fetch utils